socketsupply/ltp/README.md

 Like captnproto we rely on a schema, and support in-place reads.
 The format is designed to be very fast to extract a value, so that it is not necessary to parse and copy into a another data structure.
 Instead, you can just quickly jump to the place where the data is and read exactly that value.

+I just say "LTP" for the name but it's "lieutenant proto", lieutenant being a lower rank than captain.

 ## fixed vs variable size fields